LearnVueCo/learnvue/articles/v-model-guide.md

 Hopefully, this guide taught you something new about Vue v-model.

-In its base use case like forms and input data, v-model is a really simple concept.
+In its simplest use case like forms and input data, `v-model` is a really simple concept.
 However, when we begin to create custom components and work with more complex data, we can really unleash the true power of v-model.